blm849/supersimplehardening/README.md

 7. Time's up! (i.e. forcing idle users)

 ##### After you change the port, you need to do these three commands (assuming you made it port 4222)

- sudo systemctl restart ssh.socket sudo systemctl restart ssh.service sudo ss -tuln | grep 4222
+- sudo systemctl restart ssh.socket
+- sudo systemctl restart ssh.service
+- sudo ss -tuln | grep 4222

 ##### Way 8 depends on the version of Ubuntu you have
 8. Here's the key (i.e. using a key vs password for login)

-##### If you have Ubuntu 22 or great, make sure file
+##### If you have Ubuntu 22 or greater, make sure file
 /etc/ssh/sshd_config.d/50-cloud-init.conf
 has the following line: